sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 When learning something new I always like getting my hands dirty by using it.
 I feel like this is the best way to learn.
 Since Go is my current working language, I decided to explore HTTP/3 using ConnectRPC in Go.
 I'm including the full examples in this article because I've looked and haven't really been able to find good examples for this.
 I hope it's helpful for others.
 The full working examples are on [a git repo](https://github.com/sudorandom/example-connect-http3/) that I made for this post.
 Examples will have things like imports omitted for brevity but the full source is linked under each example.

 ### Example server in Go
-Let's see how effortlessly we can set up a gRPC server with HTTP/3 support using Go.
+Let's explore how easy it is to set up a gRPC server with HTTP/3 support using Go.
 The key players here are:

 - [quic-go](https://github.com/quic-go/quic-go): This library provides a robust implementation of the QUIC protocol in Go, enabling HTTP/3 communication.
 - [ConnectRPC](https://github.com/connectrpc/connect-go): connect-go, the Go implementation of ConnectRPC allows us to define gRPC services using familiar Go HTTP handlers (http.Handler), which greatly simplifies the integration process.

+I am using the [Eliza service](https://buf.build/connectrpc/eliza) as the service to implement with ConnectRPC.
+This is a simple service intended to help demonstrate ConnectRPC.
+The implementation is un-important, so I omitted it but my implementation just echos back whatever the user sends.

 {{< highlight go >}}
 func main() {